kelp404/CoffeeCocoa/README.md

 ##Attention
-Your should copy `/CoffeeCocoa/CoffeeCocoa/CoffeeScript` and `/CoffeeCocoa/CoffeeCocoa/JavaScript` into your bundle.
+Your should copy `/CoffeeCocoa/CoffeeCocoa/CoffeeCocoa.bundle` into your bundle.